markpluslabs/react-markplus/dev-notes.md

 - rename to MarkPlus? markplus.io
 - querySelector, what if there are multiple editors in the same page?
   - it may select the wrong element

+## Notes

+- We use scoped CSS modules so that we could have multiple editors on the same page without confliction.